 There is a lot of heavy lifting for us to do first, but after work is complete, keep an eye out for opportunities with MCP and other Waterway Restoration Partnership members.
 Remember, the most valuable thing you can do is to help keep our beaches clean and safe for everyone:

-This is a Milwaukee Estuary Area of Concern Project.
-Please visit the Parks & the AOC and the Waterway Restoration Partnership for more information on this amazing, multi-partner effort to cleanup waterways and restore habitat across the County.
+This is a Milwaukee Estuary Area of Concern Project designed to address the Beach Closings/Recreational Restrictions Beneficial Use Impairment (more details below).
+Please visit the Parks & the AOCand the Waterway Restoration Partnershipfor more information on this amazing, multi-partner effort to cleanup waterways and restore habitat across the County.

 Updates